AZ Sports Betting: Best Legal Online Betting Sites in Arizona

-No. Right now online sports betting is not legal in Arizona.
+Yes.
+As of April 2021, online sports betting is legal in Arizona.

-However, that may not be the case for too much longer.
-In May of 2018 The Supreme Court of the United States overturned a bill that prohibited almost all of the states from offering legal and regulated sports betting.
-The decision of whether to legalize sports betting is now in the hands of each individual state.
+This new legislation comes after a recent shift in U.S. sports betting policy.
+In May of 2018, the Supreme Court of the United States overturned a bill that prohibited almost all of the states from offering legal and regulated sports betting.
+The decision of whether to legalize sports betting is now in the hands of each individual state assemblies such as the Arizona Legislature.

-Since the SCOTUS decision plenty of states have made considerable headway in legalizing sports betting and online sports betting.
+Since the SCOTUS decision, plenty of states, including Arizona now, have made considerable headway in legalizing sports betting and online sports betting.
 In fact, some states had regulated sports betting up and running within just months.

 Right across the US, sports betting is becoming more popular, common and legal.
-With Las Vegas literally only a few miles from the Arizona border and plenty of states in the south considering how to take advantage of the emerging billion-dollar industry, Arizona looks like a prime candidate to get on board.
+With Las Vegas literally only a few miles from the Arizona border and plenty of states in the south considering how to take advantage of the emerging billion-dollar industry, Arizona has always been a prime candidate to get on board.

-In this guide to sports betting laws in Arizona we’ll tell you all about what the recent Supreme Court decision means for the state and what the current legal landscape looks like.
-We also dig into the history of betting in the state, as well as what we can expect the future holds for regulated sports betting in Arizona.
+In this guide to sports betting laws in the State of Arizona, we’ll tell you all about what the recent Supreme Court decision has meant for the state and what the current legal landscape looks like now that HB 2772 has been approved.
+We also dig into the history of betting in the state, as well as what we can expect the future holds for legal and regulated sports betting in Arizona.

-Monday the 14th of May, 2018 is a day that will live long in the memories of all sports betting fans across the United States.
-On that day, the Professional and Amateur Sports Protection Act (PASPA) was overturned by the Supreme Court.
+This shift in policy was driven by growing state revenue needs that helped inspire Gov. Doug Ducey’s support for legal sports betting in Arizona.
+Of course, none of this would even be up for debate if it weren’t for what happened on Monday the 14th of May 2018.
+On that day, which will live long in the memories of all sports wagering fans across the United States, the Professional and Amateur Sports Protection Act (PASPA) was overturned by the Supreme Court.

-Since it was signed into effect in 1992, PASPA had made sports betting illegal in almost all of the states across the US.
-However, after it was repealed, the question of legalized sports betting was placed in the hands of each state.
-This includes Arizona.
+Ever since it had been signed into effect back in 1992, PASPA had made sports betting illegal in almost all states across the US.
+However, after it was repealed in 2018, the question of legalized sports betting was placed in the hands of each state, including Arizona.

 What Have Other States Done Since SCOTUS Decision?

-Many states have already made considerable headway in the legalization process, some even legalizing it fully, including some of Arizona’s closest neighbours.
+Many states have already made considerable headway in the legalization process, some even legalizing it fully, including a few of Arizona’s closest neighbors.

-To the east, New Mexico launched its first sports bets in October, 2018, with more options expected to arrive soon.
-To the West, California is a little further behind but is already preparing a referendum on the subject.
+To the east, New Mexico launched its first sports bets in October 2018, with more options expected to arrive soon.
+To the West, California State is a little further behind but is already preparing a referendum on the subject.

 What Does This Mean For Arizona?

-Currently, the sports betting options in Arizona basically amount to travelling to a neighbouring state.
-As for online sports betting, this is possible in the state, but not strictly legal.
-Residents in Arizona can bet online using unregulated sportsbooks that are hosted offshore, but it is not without risks.
+Until now, the sports betting options in Arizona basically amounted to traveling to a neighboring state like Nevada.
+As for online sports betting, this had been possible in the state, but not strictly legal.
+Residents in Arizona can still bet online using unregulated sportsbooks that are hosted offshore, but it is not without risks.

-We recommend waiting for fully regulated online sports betting to make sure you and your money stay 100% safe.
-As sports betting becomes normalized across the US, you can expect more legal online betting options to open up soon.
+We recommend waiting for fully regulated online sportsbooks to make sure you and your money stay 100% safe.
+As sports betting becomes normalized across the US, more Americans can expect localized legal mobile sports betting options to open up soon.

 The History of Online Sports Betting in Arizona

-As well as the horses, dogs and lottery Arizona has a number of tribal casinos which are regulated by The Arizona Department of Gaming.
-Unfortunately, sports betting is not permitted at the tribal casinos either.
-This means that although there is a history of gambling in the state, there is not yet a culture of sports betting outside of casual bets between friends.
+As well as the horses, dogs, and lottery, Arizona has a number of tribal casinos which are regulated by The Arizona Department of Gaming, and now sports betting will be permitted at the tribal casinos.
+With this history of gambling in the state and the passage of HB 2772, expect a culture of sports betting outside of casual bets between friends to slowly begin to emerge there.

 In the past, if you wanted to bet on sports in Arizona, your best bet was to make the trip over the state line to Nevada.
-Online sports betting has never been legal, with the only option being unregulated offshore accounts.
-Sports fans in Arizona are hoping that more options open up soon in the wake of the Supreme Court decision.
+Since online sports betting had never been legal, the only option had been unregulated offshore accounts.
+Sports fans in Arizona will begin to take advantage once more options open up now that it’s legal to do so.

 Which Online Sports Betting Sites Are Legal in Arizona?

-However, chances are this won’t be the case forever.
-Check back on this page for more details in the future as the situation changes.
+Check back on this page for more details in the future as the situation evolves.

 What Sports Can You Bet on Online in Arizona?

-Right now, outside of Tribal casinos, horse and dog racing is the only kind of betting available in Arizona.
-This is a good alternative while sports betting remains illegal.
-However, daytime horse racing and dog racing are not allowed to take place in the same county, so even the laws around those are a little restrictive.
+Until the architecture of legal online sports gambling is officially set up, outside of Tribal casinos and tribal gaming, horse and dog racetracks are the only kind of betting available in Arizona.
+However, daytime horse racing and dog racing are not allowed to take place in the same county, so the laws around those are a little restrictive.

-What that does mean however is that when sports betting finally arrives in Arizona, it will find a state already comfortable with gambling.
+As legal sports gambling begins to arrive in Arizona now, it will find a state already comfortable with gambling.
 And of course, Arizona has a whole host of storied and successful sports teams to bet on once legalization comes in.

-Arizona has pro teams in the NFL, MLB, NBA and the NHL as well as NCAA teams and other popular sports events.
+Arizona has professional sports teams in the NFL, MLB, NBA, and the NHL as well as NCAA teams and other popular sports events making a great environment for bettor in Arizona.

 NFL Football in Arizona

-The Cardinals are sure to be the subject of some action when legal sportsbetting makes its way to Arizona
+The Cardinals are sure to be the subject of some action now that legal sports betting has made its way to Arizona.

-College football is also super popular in Arizona.
-The rivalry between the Arizona State Sun Devils and the Arizona Wildcats is one of the fiercest and longest running in the whole country.
+College sports (especially football) are also super popular in Arizona.
+The rivalry between the Arizona State Sun Devils and the Arizona Wildcats is one of the fiercest and longest-running in the whole country.

 MLB Baseball in Arizona